yenesey/sqlite-tree-store/README.md

   }
 }
 ```
-now you can change/add/delete any node or value of <t>
+now you can add, modify, delete any node or value of <t>

-in some cases you need disable this auto-save-db feature:
+in some cases you'll need to disable this **auto-db-save** feature:

 type
 ```js